If you’re planning on getting a Pomeranian, here’s a great article to get a hold of to know the most common health problems in Pomeranians.

 Pharyngeal gag reflex, or reverse sneezing, occurs when they suddenly have a rapid and forceful inhalation of air through their nose.
 Reverse sneezing got its name because Poms who have experienced this sound like they are attempting to take in a sneeze.

-There are various causes for reverse sneezings, such as teeth infections, nasal irritation, and air irritants such as smoke, and pollen.
+There are various causes for reverse sneezing, such as teeth infections, nasal irritation, and air irritants such as smoke, and pollen.
 Another reason for this health risk is an irritated larynx or palate, which can cause spasms in those areas.

 4. Coat Loss